rehierl/node-tree-outliner/about-sequences.md

 ```

 It does not matter if either `visitInOrderBefore()`, or `visitInOrderAfter()`
 or even both are used.
 Both will be executed multiple times per node.
+An in-order
+tree traversal of a generic tree is therefore not a strict tree traversal.

 ### Breadth-first (BFS) search